richafnu/Viva/Viva/glint/setup/always-on-surveys.md

 - Determine whether recent expats feel supported in their new countries.
 - Ask how confident employees are in a new product strategy.

+> [!NOTE]
+> Always-On surveys don't include a Communications section or send any notifications to users.
+Viva Glint admins need to handle Always-On survey notifications outside of the platform.

 ## Survey access methods

 Always-On surveys don't include a Communications section or any notifications from the platform.
-Personalized survey links can only be delivered in Viva Glint emails, but Viva Glint Admins can choose from two other access methods for Always-On surveys:
+Personalized survey links can only be delivered in Viva Glint emails, but Viva Glint admins can choose from two other access methods for Always-On surveys:

 1. [Attribute-based access](attribute-based-survey-access.md)
 2. [Authentication with Microsoft Entra ID](understand-survey-access-methods.md#authentication-with-microsoft-entra-id)